-TikTok reaches about 31 million users a day on iOS and 14 million users a day on Android devices in the US alone.
+TikTok reaches about 31 million users daily on iOS and 14 million on Android devices in the US alone.
 The average user under 18 is on TikTok 87 minutes a day.
 TikTok isn't just for young people, however.
 About 11 percent of TikTok users are over the age of 55.
 TikTok is a great place to communicate an emotional message.

 Twitter is currently in flux, but it has easy-to-use tools that allow advertisers to persuade users to download apps.
 It has algorithms for driving conversions and collecting leads.

 Each platform has its own best practices and advertising guidelines.
 Please do your homework before you put your ads on any social media platform.